AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-sources.md

 In the [Platform UI](https://platform.adobe.com), select **[!UICONTROL Monitoring]** from the left navigation to access the [!UICONTROL Monitoring] dashboard.
 The [!UICONTROL Monitoring] dashboard contains metrics and information on all sources dataflows, including insights into the health of data traffic from the source level to Platform.

 The upper part of the dashboard contains a horizontal path of ingestion from the source level, to [!DNL Identities], and to [!DNL Profile].
-Each cell includes a dot marker that indicates the presence of errors that occurred at that particular stage of ingestion.
+Each cell includes a dot marker that indicates the presence of errors that occurred at that stage of ingestion.
+A green dot means an error-free ingestion, while a red dot means that an error occurred in that particular stage of ingestion.

 ![ingestion-flow](../assets/ui/monitor-sources/ingestion-flow.png)